cfusterot/scASAP/README.md

 ### 1. Set up the environment

-multipipe requires the conda package manager in order to work.
+**scASAP** requires the conda package manager in order to work.
 Please install conda by following the [bioconda installation instructions](http://bioconda.github.io/user/install.html#install-conda).
 In addition, of course, it is essential to install Snakemake; following the steps in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 To run the pipeline, the user needs to create the conda environments first, which will take some minutes.
 This step is done automatically using this command: